hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 This notebook walks you through each step required to train a model using containers from the NGC catalog.
 We chose the GPU optimized PyTorch container as an example.
 The basics of working with docker containers apply to all NGC containers.

-We will show you how to:
+Here, I will show you how to:

 * Download the Xview Dataset
 * How to convert labels to coco format